Plus, the three main reasons you can't uninstall

 - Tap Device admin apps.

-- Find the app you want to uninstall and tap the slider to revoke administrator privileges.
-On some models, you may have to tap the app and select Deactivate.
+- Find the app you want to remove and tap the slider to revoke administrator privileges.
+You may have to tap the app and select Deactivate on some models.

 - Head back to Settings > Apps.